maxmind/mod_maxminddb/README.md

 done by setting the environment variable `MMDB_ADDR`.
 This can be done, for instance, with [ModSecurity](https://github.com/SpiderLabs/ModSecurity/) in (real) phase 1.
-Note that mod_setenvif and mod_rewrite cannot be used for this as they are running after this module.
+Note that mod_env, mod_setenvif and mod_rewrite cannot be used for this as they are running after this module.
 For most usages, [mod_remoteip](http://httpd.apache.org/docs/current/mod/mod_remoteip.html) is an easier alternative.